Trictrac: Infringements

-False hits and schools are always handled by the opponent of the offender, each player refereeing the other.
+Fouls and schools are always handled by the opponent of the offender, each player refereeing the other.

-False hit
+Fouls

-When a player makes an illegal move, it is a "false hit" (fausse case).
+When a player makes an illegal move, it is a "foul" (fausse case).
 Generally speaking, a player is never allowed to retract a move.
 Picking up the men always signifies that you are 'going' after winning a partie.
-A player cannot make a false hit by hitting his opponent's men.
+A player cannot commit a foul by hitting his opponent's men.